Murciano207/SpookFinance-docs/protocol/sor.md

 ## How it works

-The fundamental optimization problem is to find the path through a set of Balancer Pools with the highest net yield after gas costs.
+The fundamental optimization problem is to find the path through a set of Yogi Pools with the highest net yield after gas costs.
 The algorithm continues to add pools to the trading set, until there are no pools left where the net gain from trading with the pool would exceed the gas cost.

 ### Linearization